fiqritiras/bank-churn-prediction/README.md

    - Random Forest
    - Support Vector Machine
    - K-Nearest Neighbors
-5. **Model Evaluation**: Assess model performance using metrics like accuracy, precision, recall, and F1-score.
+5. **Model Evaluation**: Assess model performance using metrics like accuracy, precision, recall, F1-score, and also in visualization confusion matrix.

 ## Conclusion
 The analysis successfully identified key factors influencing customer churn and built a predictive model using Random Forest Classifier with 86% accuracy.
 The insights gained from this analysis can help the bank implement targeted retention strategies and enhance customer satisfaction.